 First, when looking at efficiency it is useful to take opportunity costs into account.
 As already mentioned above, opportunity costs correspond to the benefits of unrealized alternatives.
-When assessing investment opportunities, opportunity costs are considered e.g. by comparing the return of investment alternatives to a risk-free return or the return of investments with a similar level of risk.
+When assessing investment opportunities, opportunity costs are considered e.g. by comparing the return of investment alternatives to the return of investments with a similar level of risk.
 In finance the alternative an investment opportunity is compared to is called a benchmark.
 It is advisable to also make similar considerations when assessing eco- or social efficiency (Clift & Wright 2000; Taylor & Postlethwaite 1996).